jyj5558/theta/README.md

 ## Step 1.
 Reference downloading and QC
 **Identifying reference assembly data**

 We need to find reference assembly accession information for as many species as possible.
-Whenever possible, we will target RefSeq assemblies on NCBI Genbank.
+Whenever possible, we will target Chromosome level RefSeq assemblies on NCBI Genbank.
 Once the target assembly is located for a particular species, we will use the accession number and file path (found under the FTP links on the right side) to dowload assemblies effeciently.

 **Download and perform QC on reference assembly - step1_ref_download_QC.sh** This script downloads reference, repeat, and annotation data and then identifyies repeats, estimates mappability and finds all of the short scaffolds.
 The output files include: